Sudan starts post-coup talks without key civilian bloc

 "It is important to not let this moment slip," United Nations special representative Volker Perthes told reporters in Khartoum.
 "We are asking everybody to work with one another in good faith."

-Sudan has been rocked by deepening unrest, near-weekly protests, a violent crackdown that has killed over 100 people and a tumbling economy since the October 25 power grab led by army chief Abdel Fattah al-Burhan.

-The military takeover derailed a fragile transition to civilian rule that had been established following the 2019 ouster of president Omar al-Bashir.
+The military takeover derailed a fragile transition to civilian rule that had been established following the 2019 ouster of long-serving autocratic president Omar al-Bashir.

 The UN, African Union and regional bloc IGAD have since March been pushing for Sudanese-led talks to break the political stalemate.